mefengl/note-faroe/docs/pages/api-reference/js/main/FaroeUserEmailVerificationRequest.md

 ### Properties

-- `id`: A 24-character long unique identifier with 120 bits of entropy.
 - `userId`: A 24-character long user ID.
 - `created`: A timestamp representing when the request was created.
 - `expiresAt`: A timestamp representing when the request will expire.